ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 For you to have beautiful code, you must consider the following guidelines set for PHP developers.

 -  PSR-2 code formatting.
 -  Nearly all PHP files in Flow have exactly one class and produce nothing when called directly.
-Therefore you start your file with a `<?php` tag and must not end it with the closing `?>`.
+Therefore, you start your file with a `<?php` tag and must not end it with the closing `?>`.
 -  PHP developers prefer strict typing, so files should contain a `declare(strict_types=1);` statement.
 In the strict mode, PHP expects the values with the type matching with the target types.
 If there’s a mismatch, PHP will issue an error.
 -  A header containing namespace and license information is required for each file.